Before We Were So Rudely Interrupted: History

 The album marked a reunion of the five original Animals from the group's first incarnation — Eric Burdon, Alan Price, Hilton Valentine, Chas Chandler, and John Steel, in their first recording sessions since 1965.
 Bassist Chandler produced the effort using his Barn Records team.

 The title refers to the first sentence of William Connor's first column in the Daily Mirror after World War II: "As I was saying before I was so rudely interrupted ...".

 The album was remastered and reissued on CD in 2000 by Repertoire Records.

 Reception

 The album has received good critical notices.
 Rolling Stone writer Dave Marsh called it "a surprisingly successful [...] one-shot, with the original group, again dominated by Price and Burdon, turning in fine, hard-nosed blues performances."
 Bruce Eder of AllMusic judged it "just short of a lost classic."

-However, record company promotion for the album was weak, no tour was held, and the sound was out of time with the popularity of disco and punk rock; it thus reached only #70 on the U.S. pop albums chart, #24 in Netherlands and did not chart at all in the UK.
+However, record company promotion for the album was weak, no tour was held, and the sound was out of time with the popularity of disco and punk rock; it thus reached only No. 70 on the U.S. pop albums chart, No. 24 in Netherlands and did not chart at all in the UK.